YSEP Administrative Committee

 Course participants are encouraged to exchange with the classmates and to understand the other values and way of thinking than their own during this course.

-- Nov.
-29: Tips to understand the Japanese culture and communication style
+- Dec.
+5: Outline of the course.
+Tips to understand the Japanese culture and communication style

 - Dec.
-6: Overview of Japanese society and education system
+12: Characteristics and current issues of Japanese society and education

 Understanding of classes 40%, Presentation 40%, Final report 20%